Jezidmar/GHide/README.md

 A computer with sufficient processing power (CPU and potentially GPU) is recommended for audio processing and deep learning (depending on the model and dataset).

-**Dataset:**

-This implementation likely uses the LIBRISPEECH dataset, a large collection of audiobooks for speech recognition training (https://openslr.org/resources.php).
-You'll need to download this dataset separately.

 **Steps:**

 1. **Clone, Prepare, and Run the Recipe:**